vahid28k/GP-HMAT-MATLAB/README.md

 ## Contents
 HMAT folder contains necessary files for performing linear solve Ax=y.
 A simple MATLAB script, simple_test.m is provided to demonstrate how the main solver back_solve works.

-GP-HMAT folder contains necessary files for computation of likelihood and its derivative.
+GP-HMAT folder contains necessary files for computation of (log) likelihood and its derivative.
 A simple MATLAB script, simple_test.m is provided to demonstrate how the main solver lkl_eval works.

 Large Dataset Example folder contains all necessary files for likelihood optimization and GP regression.
 A simple MATLAB script MAIN.m is provided to demonstrate GP likelihood optimization and GP regression associated with a large dataset described in the third numerical example of the paper.
 For regression on different datasets, only training and testing datasets should be changed.